Crossy147/scala-commons/docs/RPCFramework.md

 ### Example

 Suppose some RPC methods need permission checking.
-We can express that an RPC method requires some permissions with an annotation:
+This can be expressed with an annotation:

 ```scala
 import com.avsystem.commons.rpc._